UAlbanyArchives/UAlbanyArchives.github.io/index.md

 ## Background about Git
 - Git most widely used version control system in the world
+- Git is free and open source
+- Software for managing code and text
 - Created by Linus Torvalds in 2005 (creator of Linux)
-- Git is free and open source
-- GitHub Founded in 2008
 - Wide use in software community
-- Git the soft and heart of GitHub
+- Git the heart and soul of GitHub
 ​
 ---
 ## Background about GitHub
-- Git is free and open source
-- Founded in 2008
+- Website founded in 2008
 - Wide use in software community
-- Tends to be homes for open source projects
+- Home of most of the biggest open source projects
 - GitHub fosters open sharing
 - Free for public use, fee for private
 - Work distributively
 ​
 ---
 ## Why Should I Learn Git and GitHub?
-- Fosters complex collaboration projects
+- Enables complex collaboration projects
-- Metadata or cataloging
+- Metadata or cataloging changes
 - Administrative documents
 - Archival finding aid collections
-- Supports digital scholarly
+- Supports digital scholarship
 	- statistical code, text mining
 - Collaborative writing/editing
 	- more elegant than "track changes"